Yes, Munnar is an excellent destination for both trekking and tea lovers. Here’s why:

 - Visit Tea Factories: Take a guided tour of tea factories in Munnar to witness the tea-making process from plucking the leaves to processing and packaging.
 You can learn about the different types of tea and even sample some freshly brewed tea.

 - Tea Estate Walks: Enjoy leisurely walks through the tea plantations, breathing in the fresh air and enjoying the serene surroundings.
 Many tea estates also offer guided walks, where you can learn about the history, cultivation techniques, and significance of tea in the region.

 - Tea Tasting: Indulge in tea-tasting sessions to experience the distinct flavors and aromas of various teas.
 You can learn about the nuances of tea appreciation and even purchase your favorite blends to take back home.

 Munnar’s combination of breathtaking treks and stunning tea plantations makes it a perfect destination for adventure enthusiasts and tea lovers alike.

 Munnar Best for Trekking and Tea is just over a hundred kilometres from Kochi, but a four-hour drive inland.
-We haven’t had enough of the coast yet, but we’re saving the lazing-on-a-beach for the end.
-In the meantime, we’re driving through small towns and upward past neatly-ordered tea plantations dotted with slender eucalyptus trees covered in silvery lichen.
-Walk through sprawling, terraced tea plantations, huff your way up rolling hills, look for a Nilgiri tahr in Eravikulam National Park.
+We haven’t had enough of the coast yet, but we’re saving the lazing on a beach for the end.
+In the meantime, we’re driving through small towns and upward past neatly ordered tea plantations dotted with slender eucalyptus trees covered in silvery lichen.
+Walk through sprawling, terraced tea plantations, huff your way up rolling hills, and look for a Nilgiri tahr in Eravikulam National Park.

 Munnar, thankfully, is still way behind the hill stations of the north in terms of construction and traffic, and it offers the possibility of even greater solitude if you spend some time in the Eravikulam National Park (15 km).